 We might not have access to every software plug-in or studio musician, but we make do because in the end what matters is that we create great music, no matter how we accomplish it.

 Many home studio musicians dream of the day when they can allocate an entire wing of their home to their recording pursuits.
-As they clear off their kid’s spilled cereal from the mixer and once again pray that the neighbors don’t mind midnight vocal recording sessions, they envision how amazing it will be someday when they don’t have to mix down in their living rooms.
+As they clear off their kid’s spilt cereal from the mixer and once again pray that the neighbours don’t mind midnight vocal recording sessions, they envision how amazing it will be someday when they don’t have to mix down in their living rooms.

 At the end of the day, home studio musicians rock when it comes to creating mind-blowing audio.
 We have learned how to take the tools that we have at our disposal and impress the world with our mixes and musical chops.
 Whether you are a pro churning out your latest hit album or a beginner just starting to record your first tune in your mom’s living room, know that you are in good company.
 It’s the age of the home studio musician.
 Viva technology!